DenTelezhkin/DTTableViewManager/README.md

 `CoreDataStorage` is meant to be used with NSFetchedResultsController.
 It automatically monitors all NSFetchedResultsControllerDelegate methods and updates UI accordingly to it's changes.
 All you need to do to display CoreData models in your UITableView, is create CoreDataStorage object and set it on your `storage` property of `DTTableViewManager`.

 Keep in mind, that MemoryStorage is not limited to objects in memory.
 For example, if you have CoreData database, and you now for sure, that number of items is not big, you can choose not to use CoreDataStorage and NSFetchedResultsController.
 You can fetch all required models, and store them in MemoryStorage.

+## Subclassing storage classes

+For in-depth look at how subclassing storage classes can improve your code base, read [this article](https://github.com/DenHeadless/DTTableViewManager/wiki/Extracting-logic-into-storage-subclasses) on wiki.

 ## Reacting to events